Verifying Operative

 ◉ Cosign/Syft SBOM

 Datadog provides full-stack observability with custom SOC dashboards.
+Langfuse self-hosted on ClickHouse and Redis captures every Squire agent trace, prompt, response, token cost, and tool call for the AI audit trail.
 Fluentd aggregates container logs into a unified pipeline.
 CI/CD security gates: Trivy scans for CVEs, Semgrep performs SAST, Gitleaks prevents credential leaks, OPA/Rego enforces infrastructure policies, Cosign signs images, and Syft generates SBOMs for supply chain verification.

 Problem